Is it possible to paint a galvanised storage container?

 The only reason to paint a galvanised container is to change the colour.
 It is not necessary to apply paint to provide any additional corrosion protection in a typical environment.

 The galvanised finish of our containers is smooth and shiny when new.
 This makes it difficult for standard paint to stick and adhere to the surface.
 The manufacturing process leaves a slight oily residue that will allow any paint to peel off after a few months.
 But with the correct surface preparation it is possible to successfully paint your container.
 After the finish has weathered for 12 months the options are a bit easier.
 For a new container there are 2 options that have proved to have worked on new galvanised finishes.
 There are also different paint and coating manufactures bringing new products to the market for both professional and DIY application.

 What Are My Options?

-Option 2.
-Treat the galvanised surface with ‘Mordant Solution’ also known as ‘T Wash’.
+Treat the surface with ‘Mordant Solution’, also known as ‘T Wash’.

 T-Wash acidic solution is a pre-treatment for clean zinc-coated galvanised finishes.
 The solution turns the galvanised silver colour to a black finish.
 The acid etches the top layer, neutralising the salts created by the zinc.

 Then apply a primer to the steel followed by a topcoat in the colour of your choice.